Brassica juncea: Cuisine

+During Taiwanese New Year's Eve, Taiwanese people eat mustard green (長年菜 (cháng nián cài)) as a part of the reunion dinner, symbolizing longevity.

 The Gorkhas of the Indian states of Darjeeling, West Bengal and Sikkim as well as Nepal prepare pork with mustard greens (also called rayo in Nepali).
 It is usually eaten with relish and steamed rice, but can also be eaten with roti (griddle breads).
 In Nepal it is also a common practice to cook these greens with meat of all sorts, especially goat meat; which is normally prepared in a pressure cooker with minimal use of spices to focus on the flavour of the greens and dry chillies.
 B. juncea (especially the seeds) is more pungent than greens from the closely related B. oleracea (kale, broccoli, and collard greens), and is frequently mixed with these milder greens in a dish of "mixed greens".

 Chinese and Japanese cuisines also make use of mustard greens.
 In Japanese cuisine, it is known as takana and often pickled for use as filling in onigiri or as a condiment.
 Many varieties of B. juncea cultivars are used, including zha cai, mizuna, takana (var. integrifolia), juk gai choy, and xuelihong.
 Asian mustard greens are most often stir-fried or pickled.
+(See pickled mustard.)
 A Southeast Asian dish called asam gai choy or kiam chai boey is often made with leftovers from a large meal.
 It involves stewing mustard greens with tamarind, dried chillies and leftover meat on the bone.
-Brassica juncea is also known as gai choi, siu gai choi, xaio jie cai, baby mustard, Chinese leaf mustard or mostaza.
+Brassica juncea is also known as gai choi, siu gai choi, xiao jie cai, baby mustard, Chinese leaf mustard or mostaza.